Kovan Tax Law - Jason Kovan | Tax Attorney

 Preparing for potential appeal issues if the audit expands or escalates.

-Tax Debt Attorney for IRS Collections, Levies, and IRS Payment Solutions.
+Tax Attorney for IRS Collections, Levies, IRS Deby, and IRS Payment Solutions.

 IRS tax debt can become more serious over time if notices are ignored or handled without a clear strategy.
 Our firm represents clients as a tax debt attorney in collections matters involving back taxes, enforcement risk, and resolution planning.